-The course examines the diversity of world religions and their structure and functions from the sociological perspectives.
+Using sociological perspectives, students in this course study the diversity of world religions and their structure and function.
 The role of religion in pluralistic societies will be explored.
 The conflicting trends of fundamentalism and secularization will also be addressed.
 Pre-requisite: ENG-101